Ascophyllum: Ecology

 Ascophyllum nodosum is found mostly on sheltered sites on shores in the midlittoral, where it can become the dominant species in the littoral zone.

 The species is found in a range of coastal habitats from sheltered estuaries to moderately exposed coasts, and often it dominates the intertidal zone (although subtidal populations are known to exist in very clear waters).
 However, it is rarely found on exposed shores, and if it is found, the fronds are usually small and badly scratched.

 This seaweed grows quite slowly, 0.5% per day, carrying capacity is about 40 kg wet weight per square meter, and it may live for 10–15 years.
 It may typically overlap in distribution with Fucus vesiculosus and Fucus serratus.
 Its distribution is also limited by salinity, wave exposure, temperature, desiccation, and general stress.
 It may take approximately five years before becoming fertile.

-Ascophyllum nodosum is an autotroph, meaning that it makes its own food by photosynthesis, like other plants and algae.
-The air bladders on A. nodosum serve as a flotation device, which allows sunlight to reach the plant better, aiding photosynthesis.
+Ascophyllum nodosum is an autotroph, meaning that it makes its own food by photosynthesis.
+The air bladders on A. nodosum serve as a flotation device, which allows sunlight to reach the fronds better, aiding photosynthesis.